 Such was the respect each man gained from the contest, Sayers for his bravery against the taller, heavier and younger man and Heenan for his aggressiveness, that agreement was reached that both men would be given a Silver championship belt.
-A concept with no modern echo the last time I ambled through its pages and as such, barely noted.
+A concept that didn’t take hold at the time but is now renewed for the modern era.

-So, whilst the modern era, and the vast array of media demands and oxymoronic world title belts Amir Khan has to contemplate, from Twitter fall outs to long-lensed paparazzi, boxing can seem far removed from the presumed simplicity of its ancestral pioneers.
+So, whilst the vast array of media demands and oxymoronic world title belts Amir Khan has to contemplate, from Twitter fall outs to long-lensed paparazzi, boxing can seem far removed from the presumed simplicity of its ancestral pioneers.

 The truth is, Silver belts and mainstream media has been entwined with the sport since Sayers and Heenan answered the call of time at 7.30am April 17, 1860.